JoanRobles6/Repositorio-CTVTMLACB/README.txt

 The classification and vectorization experiments are distributed across separate Python scripts to facilitate execution.

 ### Script Organization
-1. **BoW and TF-IDF**: Both classical methods are unified within a single script.
+1. **BoW and TF-IDF**: Both classical methods are unified within the script:
+   - `Clasificacion General Tfid y Count Cross Validation.py`
-2. **Embeddings and Advanced Models**: Word2Vec, Doc2Vec, BERT, and others have their own individual scripts.
+2. **Embeddings and Advanced Models**: These have their own individual scripts:
+   - Word2Vec: `Clasificacion General Word2Vec Cross Val.py`
+   - Doc2Vec: `Clasificacion General Doc2 Vec Cross Val.py`
+   - BERT: `Clasificacion General Transformers Bert Cross Val.py`

 ### ⚠️ Dataset Configuration (Preprocessing)
 Included within each Python script is the preprocessing code for the **3 databases** used in this study.